databendlabs/databend/docs/doc/14-sql-commands/00-ddl/50-udf/index.md

     server.serve()
 ```

-`@udf` is an annotation for creating a UDF.
-It supports following parameters:
+`@udf` is a decorator used for defining UDFs in Databend, supporting the following parameters:

 | Parameter    | Description                                                                                         |
 |--------------|-----------------------------------------------------------------------------------------------------|